 That completely disregards the requirement for the masterplan to be accompanied by an agreed programme of implementation and phasing.
-Please refer to paragraphs 3.5.1 and 3.5.2 above.
+Please refer to paragraphs 3.3.1 and 3.3.2 above.

-9.14 Section 6 concludes that
+9.14 Section 6 of the DAS concludes that